 If you prefer, you can apply to study this course as:

-- a part-time master's - study the same course content over 1 year
+a full-time master's - study the same course content over 1 year

 Your modules and fees may vary if you choose a different study option.

-Your course leader is Paul Smith, Professor of Official Statistics.
-He is a member of the Royal Statistical Society, and has a special interest in sampling and estimation methods in government surveys.
-Read Professor Smith’s staff profile to find out more about his work.
+Your course leader is Jakub Bijak, Professor of Statistical Demography.
+He has over 20 years of work experience both in academia and international civil service, and has a special interest in migration modelling, population forecasting and demographic uncertainty.
+Read Professor Bijak’s staff profile to find out more about his work.